-We draw attention to Notes 2(d), 3(e(i)), 3(h(i)) and 13 of the financial statements.
+We draw attention to Notes 2(d), 3(e)(i), 3(h(ii)) and 13 of the financial statements.

-The goodwill and brands balances were \$2,193.5 million and \$441.6 million respectively, of which \$345.7 million and \$53.1 million related to the Innovia cash-generating unit (CGU).
-The Entity performs goodwill and indefinite life assets impairment testing annually or more frequently when events or circumstances indicate that the carrying amount may not be recoverable.
+The goodwill and indefinite-life intangible assets (goodwill and brands) balances were \$2,293.6 million and \$443.5 million respectively, of which \$245.4 million and \$54.6 million related to the Innovia cash-generating unit (CGU).
+The Entity performs goodwill and brands impairment testing annually or more frequently when events or circumstances indicate that the carrying amount of a CGU may exceed its recoverable amount.
 The recoverable amount is the higher of a CGU's fair value, less costs to sell, and its value in use.
-In determining the value in use, future cash flows were discounted.
+The value in use is determined by discounting the future cash flows generated from the continuing performance of the CGU.
+The Entity has recorded a goodwill impairment of \$95.0 million.
 Key assumptions used in the determination of the value in use include growth rates and discount rates.